 In preparation for increased 5G deployments, mobile operators have been making substantial investments in small cells-small wireless stations that enable the next generation of high-speed, low-latency mobile experiences.19 The data that is received by these small cells is routed back to the mobile operator's switching center via a wired network.
 This process is called mobile xhaul in the current LTE/4G environment.
 And because cable service is widely available, its robust networks make for a cost-effective xhaul solution that will continue to meet the latency and speed requirements of LTE, 4G, 5G, and beyond.
-Low latency xhual technology is designed to work for a variety of deployment models, including backhaul and fronthaul, over DOCSIS as well as over PON networks, and CableLabs recently published a specification based on the collaborative efforts from key cable and mobile equipment.20 c.
+Low latency xhual technology is designed to work for a variety of deployment models, including backhaul and fronthaul, over DOCSIS as well as over PON networks, and CableLabs recently published a specification based on the collaborative efforts from key cable and mobile equipment vendors which provides implementation details for networks with DOCSIS 3.0 and newer equipment.20 c.
 A Safe and Secure Connected Future